MntaseTshepi/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 4- Writing a function that checks for an alphabet character.
 Task 5- Writing a function that prints the sign of a number.
 Task 6- Writing a function that computes the absolute value of an integer.
+Task 7- Writing a function that prints the last digit of a number.